Binayak07/python-mysql-demo/README.md

 - Select records from a table
 - Select records in a data frame
 - Insert records from CSV file to a table
+- Delete a record from a table
+- Update records in a table